Anh-KNguyen/Advance-Python/README.md

     Does function in-line.
 Only one line.

     Lambda lets you define a function as an expression and can also be passed into a function.

+Functions

+    Functions can be assigned to variables and you can invoke a function call on that variable.

+    You can create functions in real time, and you can return functions as a result value of a function as well.

 sort() and sorted()